 Director & EXARC Journal Executive Editor: Dr Roeland Paardekooper (NL)

 Founder of EXARC with Martin Schmidt and Tomas Johansson.
-I keep contact with the EXARC volunteers, members and Board and affiliate organisations, interest groups on experimental archaeology or initiatives for new museums.
+I keep in contact with the EXARC volunteers, members, Board and affiliate organisations, interest groups on experimental archaeology or initiatives for new museums.
 I answer questions and follow up on requests for information.
 I advise EXARC members and help with keeping the EXARC JOURNAL and website up to date.